 Journalism Trainee Scheme

-Our aim is to ensure you are in a strong position to apply for broadcast journalism jobs across the BBC once your traineeship ends.
-We provide top quality training from the BBC Academy and valuable work experience on high-profile news outlets.
-We also offer coaching and support on how to apply for jobs within the BBC once your traineeship has come to an end.
+Our aim is to make sure you're in a strong position to apply for journalism jobs across the BBC once your traineeship ends.
+We also offer coaching and support when you are applying for jobs within the BBC.

 What’s on offer?

 - An 11-month fixed term contract paying £20,800 per annum plus a London allowance of £4,560 for those based in the capital

 - We also cover travel and accommodation expenses during training periods